The Last Samurai: Plot

-In 1876, former U.S. Army Captain Nathan Algren, a skilled soldier who has become a bitter alcoholic traumatized by the atrocities he committed during the American Indian Wars, is approached by his former commanding officer Colonel Bagley.
-Bagley asks him to train the newly created Imperial Japanese Army for a Japanese businessman, Omura, who intends to use the army to suppress a Samurai-headed rebellion against Japan's new emperor.
-Despite his hatred of Bagley, the impoverished Algren takes the job for the money.
-He is accompanied to Japan by his old friend, Sergeant Zebulon Gant.
+In 1876, former U.S. Army Captain Nathan Algren, an alcoholic traumatized by his actions during the American Indian Wars, is approached by his former commanding officer, Colonel Bagley.
+Bagley asks him to train the newly created Imperial Japanese Army for a Japanese businessman, Matsue Omura, who intends to use the army to suppress a samurai rebellion against Japan's new emperor.
+Despite his hatred of Bagley, Algren takes the job for the money.
+His old friend, Sergeant Zebulon Gant, accompanies him.
 Upon arriving, Algren meets Simon Graham, a British translator knowledgeable about the samurai.

+Algren struggles to train the poorly disciplined Imperial conscripts.
+Omura and Bagley arrive with word of an attack by the rebels on one of Omura's railroads.
+Against his wishes, Algren is forced to lead a counterattack.
+His fears are proven true when the conscripts flee in terror and are easily routed by the samurai, while Gant is killed.
+Algren is wounded, and he is taken prisoner when samurai leader Moritsugu Katsumoto spares him.
+Imperial General Hasegawa, a former samurai who once served with Katsumoto, is allowed to commit seppuku.

-Algren learns that the Imperial soldiers are simply conscripted peasants with shoddy training and little discipline.
-While training them to shoot, Algren is informed that the samurai are attacking one of Omura's railroads; Omura sends the army there, despite Algren's protests that they are not ready.
-The battle is a disaster, as the undisciplined conscripts are routed, and Gant is killed.
-Algren fights to the last before he is surrounded; expecting to die, he is taken prisoner when samurai leader Katsumoto decides to spare him; General Hasegawa, a former Samurai serving in the Imperial Army, commits seppuku rather than be taken prisoner.
-Algren is taken to Katsumoto's village.
-While he is poorly treated at first, he eventually gains the samurai's respect and grows close to Katsumoto.
-Algren overcomes his alcoholism and guilt, learns the Japanese language and culture, and is trained in the art of kenjutsu.
-He develops sympathy for the samurai, who are upset that the pace of modern technology has eroded the traditions of their society.
-Algren and Taka, Katsumoto's sister and the widow of a samurai killed by Algren, develop an unspoken affection for each other.
+Algren is taken to Katsumoto's village and, at Katsumoto's request, is taken in and tended to by Taka, Katsumoto's sister, who Algren later realizes is the widow of a samurai he killed before being taken prisoner.
+While initially poorly treated, he eventually gains the samurai's respect.
+With Taka's help, Algren overcomes his alcoholism and guilt, learns the Japanese culture, and is trained in the art of kenjutsu.
+He develops sympathy for the samurai, who are upset that modernization has eroded their political power.
+Algren and Taka develop an unspoken affection for each other.